-Grant applications submitted under Track 1 should address specific research goals in only one of these topical areas.
+Proposals submitted under Track 1 should address specific research goals in only one of these topical areas.

-In addition to the standard merit criteria applied to all scientific grant applications, grant applications submitted under Track 1 will be specifically reviewed for (1) the strength and breadth of the collaborative team and (2) the quality of the technology R&D plan.
+In addition to the standard merit criteria applied to all scientific proposals, proposals submitted under Track 1 will be specifically reviewed for (1) the strength and breadth of the collaborative team and (2) the quality of the technology R&D plan.
 See section V.A.2 for a description of the Merit Review Criteria, and section V.B.2 for a description of the selection criteria.